Skip to main content

 Same as a sugar tuck up to but not including step 4.
 Step 4 should be big and steps 5&6 should be big steps backward as the tuck turn happens.
 Usually, the follower does a turn, but this time the follower will do a 1.5 turn so the follower is facing backward.
 The leader should be on the follower’s left side, with the chest pointing to the followers left shoulder, in a starter position.
 The starter position can be followed by a passing tuck!

-Sugar tuck with spin #
+Sugar tuck pirouette #

 Same as a tuck turn, but on step 4 the left hand applies more force so the follower can do a double spin.
 Make sure to draw a halo around the follower’s head twice.